AleksandarPredic/wordpress-docker-compose/README.md

 * `wp-data` – here you add the database dump
 * `wp-app` – here you copy your existing WordPress code
+* `wp-source` – here you can keep your git repository and link it with wp-app using volumes

 You can now use the `up` command: